dockstore/dockstore-documentation/docs/index.rst

 ..
 To get the above to format nicely, I made changes to advanced-topics/advanced-topics that make it no longer compatible with the Table of Contents, so advanced-topics/advanced-topics will no longer show in the sidebar.
 I feel that is a fair trade off.

 * :doc:`Docker registries <advanced-topics/docker-registries>`
+* :doc:`Detailed comparison of tools and workflows <advanced-topics/tools-vs-workflows>`
 * :doc:`Different ways to register tools on Dockstore <advanced-topics/ways-to-register-tools>`
 * :doc:`Public and private tools <advanced-topics/public-and-private-tools>`
 * :doc:`Checker workflows <advanced-topics/checker-workflows>`, and :doc:`how to run them using TRS <advanced-topics/checker-workflow-trs>`